The First of its Kind in any Staten Island High School

 The Institute’s guest lecture series will run for approximately 18 weeks, launching first as an after-school presentation and interactive demonstration on terminal usage.
 Open to all students, the primarily alumni-led discussions will cover everything from investment strategies and sales, to trading, corporate governance and personal financial planning.
 The business of sports and entertainment is also a part of the curriculum, as is residential and commercial real estate investment and development.

-Scheduled alumni guest lecturers so far include:
+Alumni guest lecturers so far have included included:

 But the Institute goes well beyond a lecture series.
 Credited Bloomberg Certification training classes, a voluntary elective to interested students, will provide a visual introduction to financial markets and the core functionality of the Bloomberg terminal.